danwos/danwos.github.io/docs/index.md

 Welcome dear friend 👋,

-I'm Daniel, and I'm a passionated Software developer for topics round about
+I'm Daniel, and I'm a passionate Software developer for topics round about
 * 📊 Business Insights
 * 📚 Smart Documentation and
 * 🔨 Continuous Integration and 📦 Delivery